gabrielmarcano/esp32-roaster/README.md

-# Cocoa Roaster
+# ESP32 Roaster Project

-A project to control a cocoa roaster with an esp32 (ESP32-DEVKIT-V1).
+A project to control a peanut, coffee & cocoa roaster with an esp32 (ESP32-DEVKIT-V1).
 The project uses PlatformIO to write and load the esp32 code, using the following directory structure:

 - The [**src**](/src) folder contains the [main.cpp](/src/main.cpp) file, which is the file with the code to be uploaded to esp32.